vjumpkung/kohya_ss/README.md

 1. Install [Python 3.10.11](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe).
    - During the installation process, ensure that you select the option to add Python to the 'PATH' environment variable.
+   - You can install python 3.11 and 3.12 too.

 2. Install [CUDA 12.4 toolkit](https://developer.nvidia.com/cuda-12-4-0-download-archive?target_os=Windows&target_arch=x86_64).